 This bill aims to enhance transparency in the apportionment process for congressional and legislative districts in West Virginia by introducing a new section, 1-2-2a, to the Code of West Virginia.
-It mandates the Legislature to hold at least ten public hearings across the state prior to proposing a reapportionment plan, ensuring that the public is informed about the redistricting process and can provide input.
+It mandates the Legislature to hold at least ten public hearings across the state before proposing a reapportionment plan, ensuring that the public is informed about the redistricting process and can provide input.
 Additionally, after the proposed plans are made, at least five more public hearings must be conducted before the plans are adopted, with provisions for remote participation through videoconferencing.

 Statutes affected: